Shahadd9900/cottage-bakery/README.md

 ⊛ Update employee information Frame: This Frame will give the employee the ability to update their information.

-That’s all, we hope you enjoyed.
+That’s all, we hope you enjoyed it ❤️.